So, you want to know when you can withdraw your super? Well, after all, it’s your money, isn’t it?

 Other Ways to Access Your Super Early

-The most common ways of accessing your super is by either reaching your preservation age, meeting the definition of retirement, or attaining age 65.
+The most common ways of accessing your super is by either attaining age 60, meeting the definition of retirement, or reaching age 65.
 However, there are also ways you can gain early access to your super, but it is important to note that accessing super early will usually result in some form of tax on the withdrawal amount.

 Some ways in which you can access your super early include: